 This tells us that while bond yields and maturities usually have a static relationship (the longer the maturity, the higher the yield), the relationship between maturity and total return is dependent on the direction of interest rates.

 When considering these numbers, keep in mind that past performance numbers for funds and categories can change quickly, making them deceptive.
-Bond prices have plummeted in 2018, sending yields to multiyear highs.
+Bond prices have plummeted in the last several years, sending yields to multiyear highs.

-The bottom line: Don’t assume that an investment in a long-term bond fund is necessarily the ticket to long-term outperformance just because it has a higher yield.
+Don’t assume that an investment in a long-term bond fund is necessarily the ticket to performance just because it has a higher yield.